SAYUK09/Blog-Site-NextJs/posts/pre-rendering.md

 Today's standup call went on a bit long, as we were also showcasing our work.
 We are planning to launch our MVP on this `Thursday` for a dry run.
 So going to have a hectic week, but so excited to for the outcome.

+`5 July 2021 : `
+In today's stand up call, we had a demo flow of the entire app, more like as we were doing a bug bash. discussed few issues, and were told to complete the changes asap.
+Also everyone was given a feature/page to **bug bash**.
+We planned of completing all the changes and doing bug bash around 7-8pm in the evening, but

+> Is it even a plan if it goes as planned!

+We overestimated things, so tanvi as usual being kindest postponed the bug bash reporting to tomorrow.